 What if you want to become the director of a company while disqualified?
 In this case you must ask a court for permission to do so.
 You may also need the help of a legal adviser.

-There are several other restrictions that can also apply after disqualification.
+There are several other disqualified directors restrictions that can apply after company director disqualification.
 As a rule, disqualified company directors cannot:

 Note: Carrying out company business on the instructions of a person already disqualified is illegal.
 It can result in a prosecution and you can get held 'personally' responsible for company debts.